PyJava-Nikhil/usergit/README.md

 3 -> A search filter is also applied to search the user on basis of date added and user's login username.

 4-> Thumbnail of the user avatar is also availble for every user if avatar_url is not "".

+5 -> Celery is used to craete and update user's in background while getting data from github api.
+So if you do not want to use celery then please remove .delay from line number 42 in accounts/views.py and it will sequentially with the code.